bltlab/seqscore/README.md

 , O
 Pennsylvania S-LOC
 .
 O

 ```

-We can get a list of available input and output encoding labels by running `seqscore convert --help`:
+We can get a list of available chunk encodings by running `seqscore convert --help`:
 ```
 Usage: seqscore convert [OPTIONS] FILE OUTPUT_FILE